 - LX1001: an AAVrh10-based gene therapy candidate that is designed to express the protective APOE2 protein in the CNS of APOE4 homozygous patients.
 In our ongoing Phase 1/2 clinical trial of LX1001, three patients from the first dose cohort have demonstrated a consistent trend towards improvement in CSF tau biomarkers at the 12-month visit.
-We have also observed expression of the protective APOE2 protein in all patients in the first and second dose cohorts with follow-up data. - LX1021: an AAVrh10-based gene therapy candidate that is designed to express the Christchurch-modified APOE2 protein in the CNS of APOE4 homozygous patients.
-The Christchurch mutation has been observed to protect patients against Alzheimer's disease even in the presence of significant amyloid pathology. - LX1020:1 an AAVrh10-based gene therapy candidate that is designed to express the protective APOE2 protein in the CNS of APOE4 homozygous patients, while concurrently delivering miRNA to suppress the expression of the APOE4 protein.
+We have also observed expression of the protective APOE2 protein in all patients in the first dose cohort with follow-up data. - LX1021: an AAVrh10-based gene therapy candidate that is designed to express the Christchurch-modified APOE2 protein in the CNS of APOE4 homozygous patients.
+The Christchurch mutation has been observed to protect patients against Alzheimer's disease even in the presence of significant amyloid pathology. - LX1020: an AAVrh10-based gene therapy candidate that is designed to express the protective APOE2 protein in the CNS of APOE4 homozygous patients, while concurrently delivering miRNA to suppress the expression of the APOE4 protein.

 We are developing LX1001 to target homozygous APOE4-associated Alzheimer's disease patients, the highest risk population to develop Alzheimer's disease and the sub-group we believe will be the most likely to demonstrate a potential treatment effect from APOE2-based gene therapy.
-We anticipate reporting additional biomarker data from the second dose cohort in 2023.
+We expect to complete enrollment in the trial by the end of 2023 and report additional interim data from all cohorts in the Phase 1/2 trial in 2024.